santogioia-scandit/data-capture-documentation/docs/sdks/cordova/add-sdk.md

 ## Prerequisites

 - The latest stable version of [Cordova](https://github.com/apache/cordova-cli#installation), [Node.js and npm](https://nodejs.org/en/download/).
-- A project with minimum iOS deployment target of 11.0 or higher.
-Or an Android project with target SDK version 23 (Android 6, Marshmallow) or higher.
+- A project with minimum:
+	- iOS deployment target _>=11.0_, or
+	- Android project with target SDK version _>=23_ (Android 6, Marshmallow)
 - A valid Scandit Data Capture SDK license key.
-You can sign up for a free test account at [ssl.scandit.com](https://ssl.scandit.com/dashboard/sign-up?p=test&utm%5Fsource=documentation).
+You can sign up for a free [test account](https://ssl.scandit.com/dashboard/sign-up?p=test&utm%5Fsource=documentation).

-:::note
+:::warning
 Android devices running the Scandit Data Capture SDK need to have a GPU or the performance will drastically decrease.
 :::